Proposing a Production Thesis

 - History of International Cinema III - 1960 to Present (CMST 28700)

-- There are additional stipulations for those pursuing a Production Thesis - students must enroll in the year-long workshop series Intensive Track - Production Thesis Workshop (CMST 28999) and the Senior Thesis (CMST 29900) in their final quarter.
+- Students must enroll in the year-long workshop series Intensive Track - Production Thesis Workshop (CMST 28999)in autumn and the Senior Thesis (CMST 29900) in their final quarter.

 Elective Courses: The seven (7) remaining courses should originate in or be cross-listed with CMS.
 Students are encouraged to consider broad survey courses as well as those with more focused topics (e.g., courses devoted to a single genre, director, or national cinema).
 Three (3) of these electives courses must focus on film / media production.